mbastola/computer-vision-cpp-python/two-view-geometry2/README.md

-Ok not bad.
+Ok, they are identical.
 CV2 recover pose takes chirality solution into account and gave us R=R2.

-For our naive implemetaton, there are 4 possible solutions based on chirality contraints.
-(HZ (9.14))
+Btw, for our naive implemetaton, there are 4 possible solutions based on chirality contraints.
+(HZ (9.14)).
+This is automated in the final solution two_view_geometry.py based on minimum reprojection error.

 ```python